What to Expect

 • Feeling steadier and less internally tense

-• Experiencing greater ease in relationships and daily life
+• Greater ease in relationships and daily life

 • Feeling more like yourself again

-Some sessions may feel reflective and quiet, others more practical or skill-focused.
-All of them are shaped around what supports meaningful, lasting change.
+Some sessions are reflective, others practical.
+All are shaped around lasting change.

 Who tends to feel most at home here

-Wayfinding is often a good fit if you:
+Wayfinding may be a good fit if you:

 • Are high-achieving, creative, or leadership-oriented

-• Feel responsible, driven, or accustomed to holding things together
+• Feel responsible or accustomed to holding things together

-• Experience anxiety, burnout, or emotional distance despite outward competence
+• Experience anxiety or burnout despite outward competence

 • Want therapy that feels grounded, not performative

-If you’ve ever felt slightly “outside” or different, even when things look good on paper, you’re not alone here.
+If you’ve ever felt slightly “outside,” even when things look good on paper, you’re not alone here.

 A collaborative relationship